Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

-Bag-beginner: Pixabay by xxolaxx rinoceros intermediaire: Pixabay by leoleobobeo dragon for kkep the child inside you: pixabay by holmespj
+Bag-beginner: Pixabay by xxolaxx rinoceros intermediaire: Pixabay by leoleobobeo dragon for kkep the child inside you: pixabay by holmespj Teddy bears : Picture from pixabay by congerdesign
+Hat: picture from unsplash by Dana
 ## General websites credits
 clip with the help of https://bennettfeely.com/clippy/